lkiesow/acme-tiny-wrapper/README.md

         listen 80;
          ...
         location /.well-known/acme-challenge {
-            alias /srv/www/acme-challenges/;
+            alias /var/www/acme-challenges/;
         }
     }

 You can use different locations but they need to be specified in the `acme-tiny.cfg` configuration file.

-Next we will generate an account key for Let's Encrypt and copy this to the `acme-tiny-wrapper` configuration directory.:

-    openssl genrsa 4096 > account.key
-    cp account.key /etc/acme-tiny/account.key
+The wrapper will automatically generate a new account key if it does not exist.
+If you have an account key, copy it to `/var/lib/acme-tiny/account.key` and ensure it is readable only by the user executing the acme-tiny-wrapper.

-Then, generate a certificate request and place it in `/etc/acme-tiny/csr/`
+Next, generate a certificate request and place it in `/etc/acme-tiny/csr/`

     openssl genrsa 4096 > test.example.com.key
     openssl req -new -sha256 -key test.example.com.key -subj "/CN=test.example.com" > test.example.com.csr
     cp test.example.com.csr /etc/acme-tiny/csr/

-Finally, you should specify the output location for the generated certificate.
+Finally, you may specify an additional output location for the generated certificate.
 You can do that for each certificate by creating a location file:

     echo /etc/nginx/ssl/certs > /etc/acme-tiny/csr/test.example.com.location